English Language Arts

 English Language Arts @SPHS

-English class is more than just literature; it is about culture, language, current events and the many modes of communication.
-In this class, students will strive to understand and analyze the messages authors are trying to express through their literary and/or non-fictional works.
-Students will be expected to further develop their ability to interpret complex texts and improve their academic writing skills.
+English class is more than just literature.
+It is about culture, language, current events and the many ways we communicate.
+In this class, students will work to understand and interpret the messages authors are expressing in their writing.
+Students develop their skill to interpret difficult texts and improve their writing skills.

 ELA @ SPHS